Vanilagy/webm-muxer/README.md

 muxer.addVideoChunk(encodedVideoChunk, encodedVideoChunkMetadata);
 muxer.addAudioChunk(encodedAudioChunk, encodedAudioChunkMetadata);
 ```
+In addition, both methods accept an optional, third argument `timestamp` which, if specified, overrides the `timestamp`
+property of the passed-in chunk.
+This is useful when getting chunks from a MediaStreamTrackProcessor from live media,
+which usually come with huge timestamp values and don't start at 0, which we want.

-The metadata is passed to the second parameter of the `output` callback given to the VideoEncoder or AudioEncoder's
+The metadata comes from the second parameter of the `output` callback given to the
-constructor and needs to be passed into the muxer, like so:
+VideoEncoder or AudioEncoder's constructor and needs to be passed into the muxer, like so:
 ```js
 let videoEncoder = new VideoEncoder({
     output: (chunk, meta) => muxer.addVideoChunk(chunk, meta),